codedbychavez/grepbase/README.md

 # GrepBase

-grepbase is a simple JSON file database with an express backend and a Vue.js frontend.
+GrepBase is a simple JSON file database with an express backend and a Vue.js frontend.
 It is handy for adding dummy data to test your apps during development.

 Here is an example of the database file (`backend/data.json`) with data added: